 Her special interests within the field include health and wellness in fertility patients and oocyte cryopreservation.
 Dr. Thompson has received many honors throughout her academic career and has actively contributed to the scientific literature in the field of Reproductive Endocrinology and Infertility.
 Her research includes “Single vs. Double IUI for Male Factor Infertility” and “Human chorionic gonadotropin (hCG) stimulation of Vascular Endothelial Growth Factor (VEGF) in immortalized endometrial stromal cells.

 As well as her research involvement, Dr. Thompson is a frequent speaker on Egg Freezing having appeared on CNN’s “This is Birth with Lisa Ling” as well as “The Dr. Oz” show to discuss this emerging technology.
 She recently was featured in the MSNBC documentary “Stories We Tell – The Fertility Secret” that examines infertility issues in the BIPOC community.

 Dr. Thompson continues to teach residents and medical students as the Reproductive Endocrinology and Infertility Division Director for Resident Education at Cooperman Barnabas Medical Center.
-Dr. Thompson works out of both our Teaneck and Hoboken office locations where her practice encompasses reproductive surgery, treatment of gynecologic endocrine disorders and assisted reproductive technologies including in vitro fertilization and oocyte cryopreservation.
+Dr. Thompson works out of our Teaneck, Hoboken and Jersey City office locations where her practice encompasses reproductive surgery, treatment of gynecologic endocrine disorders and assisted reproductive technologies including in vitro fertilization and oocyte cryopreservation.